 How do I set up a site-to-site VPN between two EdgeRouter X devices?

 Configure an IPsec site-to-site tunnel at both ends with mirrored settings remote subnets, authentication method, and crypto policy.
 Ensure the appropriate ports and IPsec protocols are allowed through each router’s firewall, and set up routing so traffic for the remote subnet goes through the tunnel.
+Is edge vpn secure: a comprehensive guide to edge VPN security, reliability, risk factors, and best practices 2026

 What kind of performance should I expect from VPN on ER-X?